mbissonho/remember-admin-last-page-magento2/README.md

 For security, the preview details are only resolved and shown when the user is **already signed in elsewhere** — typically because they re-authenticated in another tab and this expired tab is still on the login screen.
-If there is no active authenticated admin session, the card stays empty: the module never discloses record details to an unauthenticated visitor.
+If there is no active authenticated admin session, the card stays hide: the module never discloses record details to an unauthenticated user.

 ![Entity preview card shown on the login page, with masked customer details](.assets/entity-preview.png)